NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/C/choker-of-elocution.md

 usage: "worncollar"
 license: "ORC"
 identify:
 description: "This platinum choker bears characters from a language's alphabet, and it gives knowledge of that language and the associated culture's customs.
-You gain a +1 item bonus to Society checks and the ability to understand, speak, and write the chosen language.
-Your excellent elocution reduces the DC of the flat check to perform an auditory action while deafened from 5 to 3.  **Craft Requirements** You know the language the choker grants."
+You gain a +1 item bonus to [[Skills#Society|Society]] checks and the ability to understand, speak, and write the chosen language.
+Your excellent elocution reduces the DC of the flat check to perform an auditory action while deafened from 5 to 3.  "
 powerTitle1:
 actionEconomy1:
 type1: